 Primary antioxidants or type I

-The addition of these compounds to food should, by itself, imply an increase in the induction period, as shown in the following table.
+The addition of these compounds to food should, by itself, imply an increase in the induction period.

-This increase is directly related to the amount of antioxidant added up to a certain concentration, since, sometimes with higher proportions, an opposite effect is achieved, as shown in the following table.
+This increase is directly related to the amount of antioxidant added up to a certain concentration, since, sometimes with higher proportions, an opposite effect is achieved.

 The effectiveness of the activity of these antioxidants depends both on the antioxidant itself and on the medium in which it acts.
 Thus, it has been proven that in phenolic antioxidants its activity is favored when vacuum packaging is done, since the level of available oxygen is very low.
 However, this offer little protection when the concentration of metals is very high.